CS157A-Team18/CS157A-Team18/README.md

     - The website shall use React for the front end and Express for the back end.
 Express will take care of the server side rendering while React takes care of the client side rendering.
 Server side rendering is necessary to prevent sensitive code from being exposed to the client (e.g., the database config file, and authentication code).
     - React will deal with the front end UI.
 The application will take advantage of its responsiveness to users.
     - The website will be injected with MySQL databse which is provided by Oracle to read and write the data.
-    - The database will keep track on users' information; such as name, preference, and other more.
+    - The database will keep track of users' information; such as name, preference, and other more.
-    - The website will be hosted on the server and also the local server.
+    - The website will be hosted on the server.
-    - The website will recommend user the type of food based on his/her preference.
+    - The website will recommend users the type of food based on his/her preference.

 + Design
     - Sketch shall be used for prototyping.